 In addition, you need to empower your organization to act on the feedback.
 And an organizational culture that encourages people to act and co-operate across organizational silos.

 Analytics is just an enabler.
 But a powerful one if it provides insights people can act on.
 And when the data shows how the action led to an improvement in the experience, you end up creating a virtuous cycle: people will feel more and more motivated to act next time as well.
 Positive impacts, positive comments and positive changes after a problem has been tackled are extremely important for the employee motivation and the employee motivation highly impacts the experience your customers will have.

-Read more about whose business customer experience management is.
+Read more about who is responsible for customer experience management in a company.

 Results and value only realize when improvement actions are taken

-1) Fixes to the existing product (e.g. sw bug fixes, wrong information corrected on the web site)
+1) Fixes to the existing product (e.g. software bug fixes, wrong information corrected on the website)